 Since our school has several campuses with different needs, the College of Teachers established separate Grade School and High School Steering Committees to administer work within the pedagogical area.
 These committees are responsible for admission and retention of students as well as faculty hiring, evaluation, and support.
 The committees are headed by a Grade School Chair and a High School Chair.
 The Chairs serve as the primary point of contact for parents who have classroom-related questions or concerns that cannot be addressed by individual teachers.

 The Board of Trustees delegates the day-to-day management of the school to the Administrative Director.
 The director implements policies set by the Board of Trustees (within an ex-officio position on the Board) and provides support to the College of Teachers when administrative and pedagogical issues overlap.
 The director also serves as a senior spokesperson for the school, manages community affairs, and oversees the school’s business and administrative operations and staff.

 The school’s Administrative Staff includes the Director of Finance and Strategic Planning.
 This individual manages the Business Office and operations, including matters of finance, human resources, long term planning, information systems, and facilities.
 The Advancement Director oversees the Advancement staff, focusing on fundraising and community engagement.
 Day-to-day operations on each campus are delegated to Administrative Coordinators.
-The Administrative Director oversees Enrollment Directors at the grade School and the high School.
+The Administrative Director oversees Admission Directors at the Grade School and the High School.

 An Administrative Council brings together representatives from the College of Teachers and the Administration into a central entity.
 The Council serves as a central leadership team, working to ensure that decisions are made in a timely way and that those decisions are communicated clearly to the community.
 The Council is also responsible for making the final budget recommendations to the Board of Trustees Finance Committee.